Living large: 5+ bedrooms now drive 64% of luxury inquiries

 Why nest investing is replacing quiet luxury

-Nest investing means the home is no longer the place where you park your wealth.
-It is the place where you concentrate it.
-Wellness amenities, recovery spaces, purified-air systems, and curated material palettes are now commanding 10-25% premiums — not because they are luxuries, but because they are read as portfolio enhancements.
+Nest investing means the home is becoming the place where you concentrate your wealth.
+Wellness amenities, recovery spaces, purified-air systems, and curated material palettes are now commanding 10-25% premiums because they are read as portfolio enhancements rather than mere luxuries.

-None of that fits in a 3,200-square-foot pied-a-terre.
-All of it fits — barely — in a 5,500-square-foot estate.
-The buyer is not making an aesthetic choice.
-The buyer is matching square footage to actual lived program.
+None of that fits in a 3,200-square-foot pied-a-terre, and it fits only barely in a 5,500-square-foot estate.
+The choice is functional: the buyer is matching square footage to actual lived program.

 What this means for developers, brokers, and brand strategists